 Once an active document collection template is composed, it can be modified and used to quickly generate information spaces for other similar tasks.
 Many information management tasks are similar in their major analysis steps.
-For example, the steps for organizing the information space on "High-Speed Internet Coverage Areas in US" can be reused to generate similar document collections for other countries.
+For example, the steps for organizing the information space on "High-speed Internet Coverage Areas in the US" can be reused to generate similar document collections for other countries.
 Only the initial query and the place name set need to be modified to include the geographical information for a different country.
-Templates can also be modified to support other similar business analyses instead of creating new templates.